archana15/github-pages-with-jekyll/_posts/2021-08-04-find-the-town-judge.md

 - so it's better to avoid stack or queue

 **Heap**
-- Since we are not required to sort heap will not be useful to solve this problem
+- Since we are not required to sort, heap will not be useful to solve this problem

 **Hashmap**
 - Oh, yes hashmaps!!
-- we could have n keys whose values can be the people he/she trusts
+- we could have n keys whose values can be the people a particular person trusts
 - since every person is unique, the keys are unique
 - also, there is no need to maintain the order of people
-- hashmaps have constant time look up, which will make our solution faster
+- plus hashmaps have constant time look up, which will make our solution faster
 - so hashmap it is!

 # Plan